root-two/binary-sortable-hash/README.md

 This is the idea of [geohashes](http://en.wikipedia.org/wiki/Geohash) generalized for use with all numeric data and numbers of input fields.

-binary-sortable-hash is a derivative of the awesome [sortable-hash](https://github.com/juliangruber/sortable-hash) by @juliangrubber
+binary-sortable-hash is a derivative of the awesome [sortable-hash](https://github.com/juliangruber/sortable-hash) by @juliangruber